When the hero has just killed someone, often in a gruesome manner, they do a Bond One-Liner.

 Garak in Star Trek: Deep Space Nine loved these.
 After snidely berating then gunning down an old rival Cardassian, he quips "A pity.
 I rather liked him."

 Garak, after being introduced to Dr Bashir's very James Bond-like Holosuite adventure games, found himself wishing he'd been in that kind of intelligence service.
 Perhaps that's what gave him the idea to add the Bond One Liner to his repertoire.
+Whether or not that's the case, that type of one-liner certainly fit with his personality.

 In one episode of Hogan's Heroes, the Heroes have blown up a fuel truck.
 Hogan makes a comment, addressed to Klink, to the effect that the driver should have put up a "No Smoking" sign.